 Since most retailers are facing a shrinking operating “margin for error”, many are looking for more accurate demand forecasting and intelligent stock replenishment.
-Gartner analyst Mike Griswold explains how in his recent report entitled Market Guide for Retail Forecasting and Replenishment Solutions.
+Gartner analyst Mike Griswold explains how in his recent report on retail demand forecasting trends, entitled Market Guide for Retail Forecasting and Replenishment Solutions.

 3/ More sophisticated retailers understand that servicing “lumpy,” long-tail demand is driven by inventory and not forecast accuracy.
 For the long tail—slow-moving items with unpredictable demand—the key to meeting demand is to ensure service levels.
 For these items that can’t be reliably planned, retailers want supply chain planning (SCP) software that can accurately and automatically model stock-to-service levels to offer a clear picture of demand variability: how much stock they need, the mix, and where and when they need it.

 4/ Retailers of all maturities are looking to automate forecasting and replenishment to improve planner productivity.
 With increasing pressure on margins, retailers don’t want to add more planners, and automation is no longer a dirty word, he says.
 They want the automated application to do the “heavy lifting”, allowing their planners to add value and business acumen.

 5/ Product returns are increasingly costly.
 More e-commerce means more returns and some retailers see that more diligence on the forecasting and replenishment side—as well as analytics—can help them better predict and minimize returns at the outset, and then better manage and reposition the returned goods across their inventory.